Personal Capital Review: Powerful and Free Money Tools

-If you choose to do business with Personal Capital, you’ll be charged a fee based on a percentage of the total balance you have invested through them.
-Personal Capital is not the cheapest online advisor around, but they do offer a more hands-on approach using live advisors than some other competitors.
-As if August 2016, fees are as follows:
+If you participate in the Personal Capital wealth management program, you’ll be charged a fee based on a percentage of the total balance you have invested through them.
+As of September 2018, the fees are as follows:

 - Over $10M Invested: 0.49% annually

 Once again, this is an optional service.
 Using their financial tools is completely free, regardless of whether you choose to invest with them.